TegaNatufe/TegaNatufe.github.io/index.md

 ## Update 5

-To get a better sense of the strucutre of our project, we drew UML diagrams and sketched the front end of the web protal.
-We also started work on the backend, with the most important tasks being to create a 3D viewer page from a 3D file, and returning the link to that page so that it can be embedded in containers in the frontend.
+To get a better sense of the structure of our project, we drew UML diagrams and sketched the front end of the web portal.
+We also started work on the backend, with the most important tasks being to create a 3D viewer page from a 3D file and returning the link to that page so that it can be embedded in containers in the frontend.

 ![image](/media/WhatsApp%20Image%202021-01-02%20at%2011.28.08%20AM%20(1).jpeg)
 ![image](/media/WhatsApp%20Image%202021-01-02%20at%2011.28.08%20AM.jpeg)